madcpt/MojiRambling/README.md

 `python3 GloveMojiRunner.py -mode=transfer -n=2 -cuda=1 -ds=SS-Youtube -model=glovemoji -train=0`

 ## Bert-Moji (proposed)
-**Note:** First time you run this code, it may take a very long time, because the program will download BERT pretrained model from Google Drive.
+**Note:** The first time you run this code, it may take a very long time, because the program will download BERT pretrained model from Google Drive.

 fine-tune:
 `python3 BertRunner.py -mode=transfer -n=2 -cuda=1 -ds=SS-Youtube -model=bert -train=1`

 ## BertDeep-Moji (proposed)
-**Note:** First time you run this code, it may take a very long time, because the program will download BERT pretrained model from Google Drive.
+**Note:** The first time you run this code, it may take a very long time, because the program will download BERT pretrained model from Google Drive.

 fine-tune: